lonepeakie/lonepeak/scripts/README.md

 ## Main Script: `generate_data.py`

 This is the primary script for adding and clearing test data in your Firebase database.
-The script can generate three types of dummy data:
+The script can generate four types of dummy data:
+- Estates (housing communities)
 - Treasury transactions (incomes and expenses)
 - Community notices
 - Estate members